JaithWraith/JW_rgrs/readme.txt

 For additional information, you can find this project at www.github.com/JaithWraith/JW_rgrs.

 OVERVIEW:
 As my first mod, the scope here is pretty minimalistic.
-The goal of this mod is to create a US Army Rangers faction using gear from vanilla Arma as well as the various expansions.
-I am creating the mod as open source on GitHub and sharing it with others in case anyone else can make use of it.
+The goal is to create a US Army Rangers faction using gear from Arma, its various DLCs, as well as several popular mods, for use in my casual mil-sim group, the 1-74th Rangers.
+This mod includes the basic team member types for the 1-74th: Infantryman Team Leader, Infantryman, Combat Engineer, Combat Medic Specialist, and Radio Operator-Maintainer.
+All types are fully geared and compatible with Eden and Zeus.
+This mod requires the latest versions of Arma 3, APEX, CBA, ACE 3, and TFAR.

-As of V0.2.1 the base coding is in place and working as needed for the first four units: the Team Leader, Grenadier, Autorifleman, and Medic.
-V0.3.0 adds the Rifleman, Sapper, and Marksman units.

-Keep in mind that this mod requires the latest versions of CBA and ACE3 as well as the Apex DLC.
+1-74th RANGERS:
+I have been a member of several excellent mil-sim groups, but time conflicts with living on the US west coast, my work, and family prevented me from staying for long periods.
+So, after recruiting some family members and getting them excited about the RP possibilities of mil-sim, I created the 1-74th Rangers.
+We are currently only fire team sized and are pretty casual about ranks, but we are honing our mil-sim abilities and are interested in growing.
+If you are at all interested, check out the unit's Arma 3 unit page or send me a message in the BI forums/Steam as JaithWraith.

 ROADMAP:
-Continued development will focus on adding additional units to the faction.
-Once a substantial number of units are in place, I plan to create VSM and/or RHS versions.
+The next phase for this mod is to integrate the SCAR-H from SMA and perhaps some better recoiless rifles like the MAAWS.
+I am hesitant to download all of RHSUSAF just for these few weapons so let me know if there is a good standalone I just don't know about!

 CHANGES:
-Feel free to request any changes or improvements by contacting me on Steam and I'll see what I can do.

-IN CLOSING:
-As I mentioned above, this is my first mod, so please feel free to leave feedback on Steam.
-If you notice something I could do better, or if you know a few technicques I could benefit from, I am more than happy to hear about it. :) This is all about pushing myself to learn a new skill so I appreciate all of the comments I can get.
+Feel free to make any suggestions!
+This is my first mod and it is all about pushing myself to learn a new skill so I appreciate all of the feedback or suggestions I can get.
 Thanks!